hamburgcodingschool/fullstack-2022-3_react/README.md

   Use your code from the previous homework and enrich it with all the stuff that we learned, where you see fit.
 Explicitly this means you should be using **Object destructuring in Component props**, **Conditional rendering with `&&`, `||` or `?`** and **Attaching simple `onClick` handlers**.
 Please also try to introduce a first **state variable** using the `useState()` hook and pass it on to some components.
 - **Monday, 21.11.2022:**
   Create a new React app that renders little **Profile cards** for users.
 Add a form to your app, that has inputs for first name, last name, age and location.
 When a user fills the form and clicks on a button (or presses the enter key), the form should be emptied and a "Profile card" should be created and appear somewhere on the page.
+- **Monday, 23.11.2022:**
+  Modify the last app/component with the profile cards, to show dynamic data that you got from an external API (e.g. PokeAPI or any other API).
+Try to show more than one item, to get some practice with `.map()`.

 ### 📄 Docs